ducakar/TextureReplacer/README.md

 GUI while configuration files can provide initial settings).
 "Random" assignment of heads and suits is based on Kerbals' names, which ensures the same head/suit is always assigned to a given Kerbal.
-Additionally, special per-class suit can be set for suits for each class.
+Additionally, special per-class suit can be set for each class.

 Head textures reside inside `Heads/` directory (and its subdirectories) and have arbitrary names.
 Normal maps are optional.
 To provide a normal map, name it the